In this guide

 - How do I know when I have genuine edge?

-- Calculate your Brier score across a minimum of 50+ predictions.
-Consistent outperformance in your calibration metrics suggests your edge is substantive rather than coincidental.
+- Calculate your Brier score across a minimum of 50+ forecasts.
+When your calibration metrics demonstrate sustained outperformance relative to the market baseline, you can reasonably conclude that your edge is substantive rather than coincidental.